Consumer Medicine Information

 It is very important that you stay on the special diet, with low tyrosine and phenylalanine content, that your doctor recommend.
 If you do not understand the instructions on your diet, ask your doctor for help.

-Make sure that all of your doctors and pharmacists know about your use of ORFADIN.
+Tell any other doctors, dentists and pharmacists who treat you that you are taking ORFADIN..
 Remind them if any new medicines are about to be started.

 If you become pregnant while taking this medicine, tell your doctor immediately.